Madek/madek-webapp/doc/development/submit_and_review_process.md

 ---------------------------------------

 This section describes a relaxed process applicable to the core Madek-Team.
-This process is applied the end of avoiding exzessive effort during development and in particular with respect of merging commits.
+This process is applied the end of avoiding excessive effort during development and in particular with respect of merging commits.
 Developers will commit a unit of work them self and immediately when the work is finished.
 Reviews will be added afterwards.